Remote Debugging: The Definitive Guide

 The core principle of remote debugging is to establish a connection with the server hosting the back-end or front-end of the web application.
 This connection gives developers complete access to the machine on which the server is running.
 From that point, the developer can install or configure any debugging tools they wish to use.

 Establishing this connection can be done in several ways.
 One of the most widely used connection protocols is SSH (Secure Shell).
 The SSH protocol offers a safe cryptographic way to gain access to other machines and is the most popular protocol for such a task.

-Setting up SSH typically requires generating a public and private key, as well as credentials that you can use to log in on the machine that you are trying to access.
+Setting up SSH typically requires generating a public and a private key, as well as credentials that you can use to log in on the machine that you are trying to access.
 Servers typically have a wide variety of security measures to ensure that not just everyone can access them, even if they have the correct credentials.

 For instance, it only allows connections coming from within a network (typically in the case of a company) or a connection coming from the IP address of your local machine.
 This limits the number of possible connections to the server.